 When looking through our Four Grand-Mere (lit.
 ‘Grandmothers oven’) wood fired and gas fired ovens list you’ll notice that we offer not only our standard dome height and arch entry but also an optional raised version (marked with the code -H+) that is 75mm higher.

-Following on from my post about smoke-control-areas I thought I’d put down a few thoughts about firewood species and the importance of reducing the moisture content as low as practically possible.
+Following on from my post about smoke-control-areas I thought I’d put down a few thoughts about firewood species for baking in a wood-fired oven and the importance of reducing the moisture content as low as practically possible.

 Wet wood doesn’t burn!